marcosv9/MOSFiT-package/README.md

 ### night_time_selection

-The function remove the top 5 international disturbed days from each month

-Find the list on https://kp.gfz-potsdam.de/en/
+The function select the nighttime period from the geomagnetic data (default from 22pm to 2 am LT)

 ```python
 import data_processing_tools as dpt